Lewy body dementia (LBD) is the 2nd most common type of progressive dementia after Alzheimer’s disease.

-- In the other form of LBD, people will present first with changes in movement leading to a Parkinson’s disease diagnosis; over time many will develop dementia years later.
+- In the other form of LBD, people will present first with changes in the movement leading to a Parkinson’s disease diagnosis; over time many will develop dementia years later.
 This is diagnosed as “Parkinson’s disease dementia”.

 Over time, people with both diagnoses will develop very similar cognitive, physical, sleep, and behavioral symptoms.
 The earliest symptoms of dementia with Lewy bodies and Parkinson’s disease dementia are different, but both are due to the same underlying biological changes in the brain.

 LBD is a multi-system disease and usually requires a comprehensive treatment approach with a collaborative team of physicians and other health care professionals like occupational, physical or speech therapists.
 Early diagnosis and treatment may extend your quality of life and independence.
 Many people with LBD enjoy significant lifestyle improvement with a comprehensive treatment approach, and some may even experience little change from year to year.